 34. Our proposals above have set out a reasonable timetable for the rollout of DTT broadcasting.
 Through the proposals in the first and this second consultations, the Government has set out its views clearly on smooth digital transition.
 There would be opportunity for the existing terrestrial television broadcasters to provide enhanced services and for more competition.
 The transition from analogue broadcasting to DTT broadcasting would be a long process.
 The Government would coordinate among different parties during this process and plan a smooth analogue switch-off at a later stage.
-We look forward to close collaboration with the two existing terrestrial television broadcasters and new investors in the imminent future to bring DTT broadcasting and its enhanced services to the viewers of Hong Kong.
+We look forward to close collaboration with the two existing terrestrial television broadcasting and its enhanced services to the viewers of Hong Kong.